-Every woman can benefit from trained labour support.
+Every parent can benefit from trained labour support.
 Doulas understand the unique qualities of birth and provide holistic care to make birthing a comfortable and empowering experience.
 Doulas educate families to help them make informed choices by educating so you can maintain control of your birthing experience.

 When and where will we meet?

 How many times will we meet pre-labour?

 We meet twice in the prenatal period.
 Ideally, these meetings will be done in your home so that I can see your space and learn how to best support you throughout the birthing process.